mhall119/snappy-docs/build-snaps/launchpad-builds.md

 You can run this from your existing CI process whenever a new commit lands in master.
 The first time you run the command it will make you do an authorization step in a webbrowser to get access credentials.
 These credentials will store in `~/snap/lp-build-snap/current/snap-builds/credentials`, and you should safeguard them if you don't have strict control over your CI environment.
 After you've authorized the tool it can be called by your CI scripts to kick off snap builds whenever a new commit lands.

-# Publish and promote builds
+# Release and promote builds

-Once your snap is built and in the store, you can manage what channels it's published to from any computer with the `snapcraft` tool installed.
+Once your snap is built and in the store, you can manage what channels it's released to from any computer with the `snapcraft` tool installed.

 To see what revisions of the snap package are in each of the channels:
 `snapcraft status myapp`